JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/Course Learning/Network Fundamentals/OSI Model.md

 # Layer 4 - Transport

 Plays a `super important` part in `transmitting data across network`.
-When data is sent between devices, it follows `2 different protocol`s:
+When data is sent between devices, it follows `2 different protocols`:

 - TCP
 - UDP